-Statement of Problem-Has the student clearly stated the research problem?
-Analysis of Previous research and theory-Has the student described the need for the research and its theoretical framework?
-Method- Are the research methods appropriate to address the research questions?
+Student: Indicate whet her Thesis or Dissertation: Date: Committee: 2 = trainee me 3 = trainee me ets minimal requirements for criteria, but needs improvement ets criteria to the extent expected for level of training nificantly exceeds expectations icable Research Pro ject/Thesis/Dissertation Statement of Problem-Has the student clearly stated the research problem?
+Analysis o of Previous research and theory- Has the student described the need for the research ar nd its theoretical framework?
+Method- A Are the research methods appropriate to address the research questions?
 Statistics- Are the statistical analyses appropriate to the research questions?
-Discussion-Has the student derived appropriate conclusions?
-Implications-Has the student discussed practical and future research implications of the work?
-Writing Quality-Has the student communicated effectively in writing?
+Discussion n-Has the student derived appropriate conclusions?
+Implicatio ns-Has the student discussed practical and future research implications of the work?
+Writing Q uality-Has the student communicated effectively in writing?

-Additional comments:

-Assessment/Psychological Report

-Reason for Referral is clear.

-Background Information is thorough and relevant.

-Multimethod Assessment is used.

-Direct Observations

-Interviews

-Parent

-Teacher

-Student

-Classroom work products/CBM

-Psychological tests

-Others

-Interpretation is integrative, valid, and non-biased.

-Evidence-based intervention recommendations are developed.

-Written report is organized, comprehensible, and meaningful.

 Additional comments: